10 Best Forex Brokers in Nigeria

 Does HFM accept Nigerian traders?

 Yes, HFM actively accepts Nigerian traders.
-They provide localized services, including NGN-denominated accounts, local deposit/withdrawal options, and regional customer support, although they are not regulated by Nigerian authorities.
+They provide localized services, including NGN-denominated accounts, local deposit/withdrawal options, and regional customer support, although Nigerian authorities do not regulate them.

 Does HFM offer demo accounts?